supercontainers/ecp-tutorial/README.md

 ## Tutorial Login details

-Appropriate login details to our EC2 VM instances and a training account to the Cori supercomputer will all be provided to you at the start of the tutorial session.
-Please completed the necessary forms and  replace XX with the values provided on your sheet.
+Appropriate login details to our EC2 VM instances and an (optional) training account to the Cori supercomputer will all be provided to you at the start of the tutorial session.
+Please claim an instant in the table in the Questions Googlde Doc (link below).

 ### EC2 Login

 hostname: tutXX.supercontainers.org

 user: tutorial

-password: HPCLinux12!
+password: Will be provided

 ### NERSC Login

 hostname: cori.nesrc.gov

-user: trainXX

-password: [provided in person]
+Sign Up; Go to [this page](https://iris.nersc.gov/train) to sign up for the account.
+Use training code *dJ2d*.
+If you already have a NERSC account, you can use that account.

 ## Abstract